MagnoElMagnifico/blog/README.md

 TODO: Use a color palette
 TODO: Header in page
-TODO: End of the page
+TODO: Improve the end of the page on sections
 TODO: CSS Transitions / Animations
-TODO?: Shorten CSS files

 FUTURE: Career